-15.6.
-Interest rate risk
+13.5 Interest rate risk

 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The Board of Directors has established limits on the interest gaps for stipulated periods.

-The analysis below demonstrates the sensitivity of the profit or loss of the Fund for the year to a reasonably possible change in interest rates, with all other variables held constant.
+The analysis below demonstrates the sensitivity of the Fund's profit or loss for the year to a reasonably possible change in interest rates, with all other variables held constant.

-The sensitivity of the profit or loss for the period is the effect of the assumed changes in interest rates on:
+The sensitivity of the profit or loss for the year is the effect of the assumed changes in interest rates on:

-• The net interest income for the period, based on the floating rate financial assets held at the end of the reporting period

-Changes in fair value of investments for the period, based on revaluing fixed rate financial assets and liabilities at the end of the reporting period
+- The net interest income for one year, based on the floating rate financial assets held at the end of the reporting period - Changes in fair value of investments for the year, based on revaluing fixed rate financial assets and liabilities at the end of the reporting period.